yukikitayama/music/music_theory.md

 - B major - C flat major
 - F sharp major - G flat major
 - C sharp major - D flat major

+All intervals have a **number** and a **quality**.

+**Interval's number** is the amount of lines and spaces it spans on the staff.
+Ignoring any sharps, flats or naturals, **count the total number of lines and spaces that the interval spans on the staff, including line and space that 2 notes are occupying.

+**Interval's quality** is the amount of half steps the interval spans. **Count the number of half steps from the bottom note to the top note, and do not include the first note in the count**.

+ Types of interval qualities
+- Major
+- Minor
+- Perfect

+Interval of a 2nd
+- Major 2nd
+  - 2 half steps
+- Minor 2nd
+  - 1 half step
+  - Smallest interval

+`m` denotes minor, `M` denotes major.
+The number of half steps increases by 1.
+2nds, 3rds, 6ths, and 7ths can be either major or minor.
+4ths, 5ths and 8ths are perfect.
+Minor intervals are always one half step smaller than their major counterparts.
+- m2 = 1 half step
+- M2 = 2 half steps

+- m3 = 3 half steps
+- M3 = 4 half steps

+- P4 = 5 half steps
+- ? = 6 half steps
+- P5 = 7 half steps

+- m6 = 8 half steps
+- M6 = 9 half steps

+- m7 = 10 half steps
+- M7 = 11 half steps

+- P8 = 12 half steps

+The major and perfect intervals can be formed from the pitches of the major scale.

+The minor intervals can be formed by lowering the highest note of the major intervals one half step.

+**Augmented interval** is any major or perfect interval that has been made larger by one half step.
+- Raise the top note by one half step
+- Lower the bottom note by one half step

+The abbreviation for augmented is **A** or **aug**.

+When two different intervals have the same sound but are spelled differently, they are considered to be **enharmonic intervals**.
+For example, A7 = P8.

+**Diminished interval** is any minor or perfect interval that has been made smaller by one half step
+- Lower the top note by one half step
+- Raise the bottom note by one half step

+The abbreviation for diminished is **d** or **dim**.